Tuesday, April 23, 2019

 "Second, if it were truly immoral in any sense for Christ to give us his flesh and blood to eat, it would be contrary to his holiness to command anyone to eat his body and blood—even symbolically.
 Symbolically performing an immoral act would be of its nature immoral."

 The usage of symbolism does not suggest as a logical consequence a literal understanding or act practiced.
 Jesus Christ is our source of spiritual life.
-We partake of Him by trusting in His work on a continual basis.
+We partake of Him by trusting in His atonement on a continual basis.
 He is not life to us because we literally eat His flesh and drink His blood.
+Moreover, how come the writers of the New Testament never clarified that the eucharist was not cannibalism?

 "Moreover, the expressions to eat flesh and to drink blood already carried symbolic meaning both in the Hebrew Old Testament and in the Greek New Testament, which was heavily influenced by Hebrew.
 In Psalm 27:1-2, Isaiah 9:18-20, Isaiah 49:26, Micah 3:3, and Revelation 17:6-16, we find these words (eating flesh and drinking blood) understood as symbolic for persecuting or assaulting someone.
 Jesus’ Jewish audience would never have thought he was saying, “Unless you persecute and assault me, you shall not have life in you.”
 Jesus never encouraged sin.
 This may well be another reason why the Jews took Christ at his word."

-4 comments:
+3 comments:

 1. Excellent!
 Gave me lots of chuckles.